Misery Loves Camping!

 - One “I dare you” trumps every sense of self-preservation we thought we may have had at one time.
 The more dangerous a stunt becomes, the more inclined someone is to attempt it without regard to obvious peril.
-Observation has prompted me to conclude that the collective IQ of a group of drops exponentially the more of them there are.
+Observation has prompted me to conclude that the collective IQ of a group drops exponentially the larger the group.

 - Everything has a purpose.
-Fire exists to generate copious amounts of smoke that relentlessly pursue your burning & watering eyes like a tomahawk missile.
-Sand & water exist to attach themselves to every surface.
+Fire exists to generate copious amounts of smoke that relentlessly pursue your burning and watering eyes like a tomahawk missile.
+Sand and water exist to attach themselves to every surface.
 Sand is not now nor will ever be an accepted condiment to any cook out or camp fire cuisine.

 - Everything you want to see before you step on them, all those pesky little creepy-crawly critters, wait until after dark to come out so you can’t possibly see them before you step on them.